sadegh-arefizadeh/Compartmental-Observability-Approach/README.md

 # Compartmental-Observability-Approach
 All codes are writen in matlab

+The implemented algorithms and simulations of "Compartmental observability approach for the optimal transparency problem in multi-agent systems".

 CVX toolbox for solving convex optimization problems should be added to your matlab in order to use algorithm 1

 Instructions: